zainibeats/suprsafe/README.md

 **Encrypting Files:**

-1. Place the SuprSafe.exe or .py files in the directory you want all files to be encrypted at
+1. Place the SuprSafe.exe or .py files in the directory you want all files to be encrypted at.
-2. Run the program and choose (e) option to encrypt files - you will be asked to create an account password on first launch.
-After this, you will be prompted for that password **after** choosing encrypt / decrypt option in the CLI
+2. Run the program and choose the (e) option to encrypt files - you will be asked to create an account password on first launch.
+After this, you will be prompted for that password **after** choosing the encrypt/decrypt option in the CLI.
-3. Enter your main key (32 character alphanumeric string) SuprSafe will use this to encrypt the randomly generated AES key and IV.
+3. Enter your main key (32-character alphanumeric string).
+SuprSafe will use this to encrypt the randomly generated AES key and IV.
-4. The encrypted files will be saved with extensions like `.enc`, `.enc.tag`, and `.enc.nonce` to indicate their encrypted state
+4. The encrypted files will be saved with extensions like `.enc`, `.enc.tag`, and `.enc.nonce` to indicate their encrypted state.
-5. Your files are now encrypted - **DO NOT REMOVE ANY FILES ADDED BY THE SUPRSAFE**
+5. Your files are now encrypted - **DO NOT REMOVE ANY FILES ADDED BY THE SUPRSAFE**.

 **Decrypting Files:**

-1. Place the SuprSafe.exe or .py files in the directory you want all files to be decrypted at (if not already there)
+1. Place the SuprSafe.exe or .py files in the directory you want all files to be decrypted at (if not already there).
-2. Run the program and choose (d) option to decrypt files
+2. Run the program and choose the (d) option to decrypt files.
-3. Enter the account password created upon first launch
+3. Enter the account password created upon first launch.
-3. Provide the main key you used during the encryption process
+4. Provide the main key you used during the encryption process.
-4. The program will decrypt the selected files and restore them with their original filenames.
+5. The program will decrypt the selected files and restore them with their original filenames.
-5. SuprSafe securely deletes the encrypted files after successful decryption, eliminating any potential data remnants.
+6. SuprSafe securely deletes the encrypted files after successful decryption, eliminating any potential data remnants.

 ## CLI Menu